Tini (singer): Activism and philanthropy

-On 10 August 2013, Stoessel performed, along with the cast of Violetta, at the UNICEF television charity event Un sol para los chicos, where she sang the songs, "Ser Mejor" and "En Mi Mundo".
-On 17 November 2016, Stoessel was named an honorary ambassador of the world peace by fellow human rights activist Adolfo Pérez Esquivel and Guatemalan political activist Rigoberta Menchú, at the Red voz por la paz ceremony in Buenos Aires.
+On 10 August 2013, Tini performed, along with the cast of Violetta, at the UNICEF television charity event Un sol para los chicos, where she sang the songs, "Ser Mejor" and "En Mi Mundo".
+On 17 November 2016, she was named an honorary ambassador of the world peace by fellow human rights activist Adolfo Pérez Esquivel and Guatemalan political activist Rigoberta Menchú, at the Red voz por la paz ceremony in Buenos Aires.
 She is also a philanthropist and uses her fame as a platform to positively influence the lives of people around her.

-In August 2018 and 2019, Stoessel participated again in Un sol para los chicos, a solidarity campaign for the benefit of UNICEF.
+In August 2018 and 2019, Tini participated again in Un sol para los chicos, a solidarity campaign for the benefit of UNICEF.
 Stoessel became a part of UNICEF's protect #GeneracionUnica for the rights of every child.